 Sleep Posture and Waking Spinal Symptoms - Clinical Research

 Clients spend 1/3 of their life sleeping, so what happens at night is critical to optimising their ability to recover - both physical and mental.
-While we regularly discuss with clients their diurnal load, when it comes to advising them about rehabilitation, there is a big gap in our understanding regarding nocturnal load, and our research has shown that we can’t rely on the self-report of our clients to accurately inform us of their sleep postures.
+While we regularly discuss with clients their diurnal load, there is a big gap in our understanding regarding the nocturnal load, and our research has shown that we can’t rely on the self-report of our clients to accurately inform us of their sleep postures.

-Our pilot study (n=15) was a sample of convenience (whoever we could convince to have cameras set up in their bedroom!).
-It showed that people are not able to self-report their sleep posture accurately (hence the need to video them) and while not statistically significant, it was noted that participants who spent greater periods of time in supportive side lying, had less mornings with symptoms per month than those that slept in provocative side lying.
+Our 2016 pilot study titled, Examining the Relationship between Sleep Posture and Morning Spinal Symptoms in the Habitual Environment Using Infrared Cameras was a sample of convenience (i.e. whoever we could convince to have cameras set up in their bedroom!).
+It showed that people are not able to self-report their sleep posture accurately (hence the need to video them) and while not statistically significant, it was noted that participants who spent greater periods of time in supportive side lying, had fewer mornings with symptoms per month than those that slept in provocative side lying.
 This gave us plausible reason to continue to pursue this idea of biomechanical load influencing waking spinal symptoms.

 We determined our recording protocol was robust and effective with good footage obtained under sometimes ‘challenging’ environments with children, pets and camera failure being some of the issues.
 Other technical issues with equipment and sleep posture classifications were ironed out.

 Sleep posture is classically described as supine, prone and everything else is side lying.
-Under this classification, we spend approximately 70% of sleep time in side lying.
+Under this classification, we spend approximately 60-70% of sleep time in side lying.
 A problem with this classification structure is that it doesn’t account for the wide variety of side lying sleep postures, some being potentially provocative on spinal load, while others are not.
-For this reason, we wanted to subclassify the broad side lying category based upon spinal loading into two sub categories, provocative and supportive side lying.
+For this reason, we wanted to sub-classify the broad side lying category based upon spinal loading into two subcategories, provocative and supportive side lying.
 With the footage obtained, we are able to accurately identify the cardinal sleep postures and the new sub-classified provocative and supportive side lying postures.
-This research was published in 2016 and titled Examining the Relationship between Sleep Posture and Morning Spinal Symptoms in the Habitual Environment Using Infrared Cameras.